Tracking Capabilities for Safer Agents: Tracked Capabilities 101

 \section{Tracked Capabilities 101}

-Informally, a capability is a value ``of interest'': a file handle, an access permission token, or a mutable data structure.
-Capabilities are typically associated with effects and permissions~\cite{DBLP:journals/pacmpl/BrachthauserSO20}.
-For instance, a file capability grants the effect of reading or writing the file, and an access token grants permission to read a classified document.
-Consider the following example: \begin{code} def writeOutput(fs: FileSystem^) = val f = fs.access("OUTPUT.md") f.write("The answer is 42.") \end{code} Here, \lstinline|writeOutput| is a function that takes a \lstinline|FileSystem| capability, and uses it to open and write to a file.
-In Scala, capabilities are represented as regular objects (\lstinline|fs| is an object of type \lstinline|FileSystem|), that grant access to their effects through methods.
-Like regular objects, they can also be passed around and returned: the \lstinline|fs.access| method grants a \lstinline|FileEntry| capability to \texttt{OUTPUT.md}, which is then stored in variable \lstinline|f|.
-With this capability, we are granted write access to the file, which we use simply by calling its \lstinline|write| method.
+Informally, a capability is a value ``of interest'' (a file handle, an access-permission token, or a mutable data structure) typically associated with effects and permissions~\cite{DBLP:journals/pacmpl/BrachthauserSO20}.
+In Scala, capabilities are ordinary objects that grant their effects through methods and can be passed around and returned.
+For instance, a \lstinline|FileSystem| capability grants access to files: \begin{code} def writeOutput(fs: FileSystem^) = val f = fs.access("OUTPUT.md") // FileEntry capability f.write("The answer is 42.") \end{code}

-\bfparagraph{Capturing types.} Capabilities in Scala 3 are \emph{tracked} in types: in addition to the shape, we record in a type the capabilities that can be accessed, or \textit{captured}, by values of that type.
-These capturing types have the form \lstinline|T^{x1, ..., xn}|, where \lstinline|T| is the underlying shape and \lstinline|{x1, ..., xn}| is the \emph{capture set} that over-approximates the capabilities accessible by values of this type.
-For instance, a closure that writes to the previously defined file entry \lstinline|f|: \begin{code} val log = (msg: String) => f.write(msg) \end{code} has type \lstinline|String ->{f} Unit|, a shorthand for \lstinline|(String -> Unit)^{f}|.
-The capture set \lstinline|{f}| makes explicit that this function uses the \lstinline|FileEntry| capability held by \lstinline|f|.
-A type with an empty capture set, written simply as \lstinline|T|, is \emph{pure}---it retains no capabilities.
+\bfparagraph{Capturing types.} Capabilities in Scala~3 are \emph{tracked} in types: in addition to the shape, a type records the capabilities that can be \textit{captured} by values of that type.
+Capturing types have the form \lstinline|T^{x1, ..., xn}|, where the \emph{capture set} \lstinline|{x1, ..., xn}| over-approximates the capabilities accessible by values of this type.
+For instance, the closure \lstinline|(s: String) => f.write(s)| has type \lstinline|String ->{f} Unit| (a shorthand for \lstinline|(String -> Unit)^{f}|), making explicit that it uses \lstinline|f|.
+A type with an empty capture set, written simply as \lstinline|T|, is \emph{pure}: it retains no capabilities.
 The type \lstinline|T^| (short for \lstinline|T^{any}|) denotes values that may retain arbitrary capabilities.
 The compiler infers and checks these annotations: any code attempting to use a capability not declared in its type is rejected before it runs.